 So how did a toy manage to get such a fearful reputation?

 A Brief History of the Ouija Board

 The Ouija Board has a long and unusually sordid history for a board game.
-It was first brought to the commercial market by a business man by the name of Elijah Bond in 1890 as nothing more than a parlor game.
+It was first brought to the commercial market by business man Elijah Bond in 1890 as nothing more than a parlor game.
 The “wonderful talking board” promised “never-failing amusement and recreation for all the classes.”

 It became hopelessly entangled in the occult years later when Spiritualists adopted it as a tool for divining.